-As well as horses we also have a number of other animals at the ranch including chickens and goats!
-Be sure to meet them when you visit!
+As well as horses we also have a number of other animals at the ranch including alpaca, sheep, chickens and goats!

 Deserves his place as highest ranking; Big Red is a gentle leader and teacher to the young horses as well as being a lucky horse to have been owned by humans with empathy.
 He was diasgnosed with a joint issue meaning he could no longer compete and has come to the charity because he is very people orientated and being a young horse still needs stimulation which he recieves through clicker training and gentle exercise.

 Before & after pictures to show how even gentle exercise can tighten the core and increase muscle mass.

 Heather has come from a much loved home where daughter was going to university.
 She is in semi-retirement and we are very pleased to have such a wonderful, kind horse here.
 Not only does she help

 train the young riders, she also acts as Grandma to our youngsters helping them to learn boundaries!